Karera-o/Karera-o/README.md

 <!-- Quote -->
 <p align="center">
-  <i>💻 "I measure success in uptime percentages and user satisfaction - dedicated to building Python applications that become your competitive edge" 💻</i>
+  <i> "I measure success in uptime percentages and user satisfaction - dedicated to building Python applications that become your competitive edge" </i>
 </p>

 ---

-## 🧑‍💻 ABOUT ME
+##  ABOUT ME

 <table>
 <tr>